AriFordsham/GHCWiki/records/overloaded-record-fields/duplicate-record-fields.md

 In interface files, the `ifConFields` field of `IfaceConDecl` stores a list of `IfaceTopBndr`s for selectors, and `IfaceConDecls` for datatypes/newtypes stores the field labels.

+Why do we need the `flIsOverloaded` flag at all?
+Overloaded and non-overloaded fields are treated differently in various places, as non-overloaded fields can be thought of as exported at the top level of a module, whereas overloaded fields are exported only in the context of their parent type constructor.
+Notably, `availNames` returns the names of non-overloaded but not overloaded selectors.
+Moreover, Haddock needs to treat them differently.

 ### `AvailInfo` and `IE`